 All Heatlie BBQ’s have two burners running right to left, with the controls on the right hand side.
 Solid 5mm, 10mm and 20mm mild steel hotplates are available.
 Stainless Steel hotplates are also manufactured in our factory.

 All Heatlie BBQs feature automatic Dual Piezo ignition and removable legs.
 Heatlie BBQs can be made to suit Natural or LP gas.
 Available in three sizes; 700mm, 850mm and 1150mm (the size indicates the length of the hotplate.)

-The Powder Coated finish is available in Burgandy and Black.
+The Powder Coated finish is available in Claret and Black.